 Whereas an individual plan offers coverage for only you or your family, group health insurance is insurance that businesses purchase and offer to eligible employees and their dependents.
 Group insurance offers certain advantages over individual health insurance, including generally being more affordable and offering more extensive coverage.

 The purchase of health insurance for yourself and your employees can help you qualify for tax credits if you purchase a plan through the Small Business Health Options Program (SHOP) Exchange, an insurance portal created by the ACA.
 You must meet the following requirements:

-As a small employer, you can receive up to 50% of your contributions toward employee premiums, which can significantly reduce the costs of providing health benefits to your employees.
+As a small employer, you can receive up to 50 percent of your contributions toward employee premiums, which can significantly reduce the costs of providing health benefits to your employees.

 Healthy employees are productive employees, and the best way to ensure your employees remain so is to provide comprehensive health insurance.
-Employees without insurance are less likely to get annual checkups or visit the doctor when they’re sick, which can cause them to get sicker and take time off work.
+Employees without insurance are less likely to receive annual checkups or visit the doctor when they’re sick, which can cause them to become sicker and take time off work.